 Biographical Information.
-Certain biographical and other information relating to the Directors of the Fund is set out below, including their ages, their principal occupations for at least the last five years, the length of time served, the total number of portfolios overseen in the complex of funds advised by the Adviser (collectively, the "PennantPark Funds") and other public directorships.
+Certain biographical and other information relating to the Directors of the Fund is set out below, including their ages, their principal occupations for at least the last five years, the length of time served, the total number of portfolios overseen in the complex of funds advised by the Adviser (collectively, the "PennantPark Funds") and other public directorships, including both public operating companies and registered funds.